 If you are thinking that this trend will not last, then you might want to know that gen zers are big fans of awesome paper editions.
 Interesting, right?

-Personalization matters more than ever.
+Personalization matters more than ever in 2021.
 Also in news

 News publishers have always been wary to let algorithms decide about their content.
 However, personalization cannot be delayed.
 From big entertainment corporations such as Netflix or Spotify to small ecommerce companies, they are all working to meet the individual needs of audiences and customers.

 The good news is that publishers are not really that far from achieving personalization since they have already been working on customization, allowing readers to choose the topics they are interested in.

 Even in the most traditional industries innovation is a must.
 It is deeply related to adaptability, meaning: adaptability is not possible without innovation.